sap218/jabberwocky/Contributing.md

 * Issues will be labelled accordingly - see below for [`label`](https://github.com/sap218/jabberwocky/labels) information:

 #### bug
-* if any errors arrise
+* if any errors arise

 #### documentation
 * if the guides need more information